Sovereign Creators

 For example, using WordPress to power one’s underlying business platform is not the same as building on Substack (or ClickFunnels, Podia, Teachable, Kajabi, et al.), hosted platforms owned by shareholders and VC funding, with the pressure to constantly grow or die.

-However, if pressed, I firmly believe that sovereign creators who want complete control and ownership of their work and platform are best served using a self-hosted solution like WordPress (or a similar alternative) to build their World.
+However, I firmly believe that sovereign creators who want complete control and ownership of their work and platform are best served by building their digital worlds using a self-hosted solution like WordPress (or a similar alternative).